IpsumLorem16/Simple-IP-Camera-Viewer/README.md

 # ![IP Camera](./icons/iconSVG.svg) Simple IP camera Viewer
 Simple web extension, to develop new features for full version.

+View your IP camera in the browser.
+Views MJPEG, or JPG snapshot.
+Should work with most ONVIF cameras and others.

 ## Features:

 - Fullscreen View
 - Take and Immedietly download a snapshot using the snapshot button
 - Can open and view on multiple windows
 - Will warn if connection problems

+## Troubleshooting

+- Connection ERROR!
+  There is a problem trying to load the image from your camera, check the supplied url in another tab.

+- Requires password to acess
+ you can often add credentials within the url like so: "<pass>:<username>@192.168.1.45/getImage.cgi"

+- Invalid SSL certificate
+  Open the url on a new tab, within the warning click 'advanced' then ignore and continue. if you continue to have issues there is a setting within the broswer that will ignore certificate errors on localhost

 To run: go into project folder and type: